marymar/vue-harry-potter-quiz-workshop/workshop-steps/step8.md

 },
 ```

-First we are going to calculate the correct answers the user gave.
+First, we're going to calculate the correct answers the user gave.

 ```javascript
 // Quiz.vue